routeal/samples/NoStoryBoard/README.md

 * Verify that UINavigationController shows FirstViewController

-* Now, add SecondViewController.swift, also add the button to the FirstViewController
+* Now, add SecondViewController.swift, also add the button to the FirstViewController.